Architecture (ARCH)

 ARCH4025 STUDIO 07 (EMERGING TECHNOLOGIES)

-This studio course introduces topics of design in the urban realm.
-Students engage with complex issues and agendas, and develop proposals in response to the physical, cultural, and social contexts that inform design at the urban scale.
+This studio course explores the material nature of architecture, the craft of building, and the role of emerging technologies as they inform the design process.
+Students work with complex issues and agendas and develop proposals in response to physical, cultural, and social contexts that inform design across many scales.
 Topics pertinent to the Emerging Technologies concentration are addressed.
-Prerequisites: ARCH3500; junior status in B.S.Arch, and Emerging Technologies concentration status (6 credits) fall
+Prerequisites: ARCH3500 (6 credits) fall

 ARCH4050 STUDIO 07 (ADAPTIVE INTERVENTIONS)

-This studio course introduces topics of design in the urban realm.
-Students engage with complex issues and agendas, and develop proposals in response to the physical, cultural, and social contexts that inform design at the urban scale.
+This studio course focuses on design topics that engage contingent existing conditions.
+Students work with complex issues and agendas, and develop proposals in response to physical, cultural, and social contexts that inform design at the project’s scale.
 Topics pertinent to the Adaptive Interventions concentration are addressed.
-Prerequisites: ARCH3500; junior status in B.S.Arch, and Adaptive Interventions concentration status (6 credits) fall
+Prerequisites: ARCH3500 (6 credits) fall

 ARCH4075 COLOR RELATIONSHIPS